 Over the years, the Court of Justice has developed extensive case law about the minimum procedural requirements that can guarantee effective access to judicial protection.
 Among them, the duty to give reasons is an indispensable condition, as it guarantees transparency of administrative action and the possibility for the affected person to formulate a meaningful appeal.
 It requires the provision of reasons ‘sufficiently specific and concrete’ so that the person concerned can understand the grounds of the measure adversely affecting him.
 The statement of reasons must disclose the legal and factual reasons that led to the adoption of a decision in a clear and unequivocal fashion.
 In R.N.N.S and K.A, a case concerning the rejection of two visa applications on the ground of risk to public policy, internal security, or public health, the Court held that summary justifications based on pre-determined lists of grounds did not meet this threshold of specificity, as the statement of reasons must indicate not only the applicable ground but also the essence of the reasons of the refusal.

 In Ligue des droits humains, the Court further specified these requirements in the context of using AI-powered processing of flight passengers’ Passenger Name Record data (including via profiling).
 It underlined that Member States must ensure that the affected person can understand how those criteria and those programs work, without necessarily disclosing to him/her what these are during the administrative procedure, so that he/she can ‘decide with full knowledge of the relevant facts whether or not to exercise his or her right to … judicial redress’.
 The Court of Justice also clarified that the competent national court and the person concerned, except in cases of threats to State security, must have the opportunity to examine all the grounds and evidence on the basis of which the decision was taken.
-Considering that in many cases people are unaware of the involvement of algorithmic decision-making in the examination of their case for various reasons, this interpretation necessarily imposes an obligation on the administration to inform the person concerned, along with the statement of reasons, that their personal data have been subjected to automated processing (where exceptions to the provision of such information under the LED [???AQ: please set out in full???] are not applicable).
+Considering that in many cases people are unaware of the involvement of algorithmic decision-making in the examination of their case for various reasons, this interpretation necessarily imposes an obligation on the administration to inform the person concerned, along with the statement of reasons, that their personal data have been subjected to automated processing (where exceptions to the provision of such information under the Law Enforcement Directive [???AQ: please set out in full???] are not applicable).
 Read in light of the above jurisprudential standards, and particularly of the specificity criterion, the Court’s interpretation also seems to imply not only the provision of meaningful information about the logic of the algorithmic operation in general, but most importantly the explanation of the algorithmic decision in the case at hand, including the types of personal data automatically processed and the rationale of the automated decision in relation to the individual circumstances of the affected person.
 Finally, considering that an algorithmic explanation may not suffice as a legal justification, the duty to give reasons, as analysed above, should also necessitate the disclosure of the reasoning of the human officer manually reviewing the automated output based on both law and facts.